 But yesterdays task was work for most as the third leg was into a fairly strong headwind and crossing Milford from Beaver can be a trick.
-After the 3rd turn down to cricket, it went good for everyone I spoke with.
-Our weatherman (WX) spanked everyone as he stopped for like maybe 3 thermals all with a higher climb rate then a F-16 with afterburners on...like 12 plus kts and up!
+After the 3rd turn down to cricket, it went well for everyone I spoke with.
+Our weatherman (WX) spanked everyone as he stopped for like maybe 3 thermals all with a higher climb rate than an F-16 with afterburners on...like 12 plus kts and up!

 Heading down to Indian Pk was OD and virga.
 Most made the tp, some other stellar folks (myself) just headed home since it was a MAT.
 The scores are up on the SSA website and some of us are posting our flights on the OLC.